grafana/loki/production/nomad/README.md

 ### Using [`artifact` stanza](https://www.nomadproject.io/docs/job-specification/artifact)

-Alert rules can be download using artifact stanza.
-It supports:
+Alert rules can be downloaded from remote storage using artifact stanza.
+It
+supports:

 - Git
 - Mercurial